 extra eraser (optional)

-100 Sheets wide or college ruled Composition Book
+100 Sheets wide ruled Composition Book with paper cover

 SV agenda (given by homeroom teacher)